NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 - **Gaming** Couchbase can give millions of gamers reponsive and personalized experiences across different devices, by maintaining 100% uptime and scale in real time.

--**Media & Entertainment** Couchbase's high performance and scalability, is perfect for use in this industry.
+- **Media & Entertainment** Couchbase's high performance and scalability, is perfect for use in this industry.

--**Government** Couchbase can be used to deliver public services using a single platform that connect citizens to their munipalities and governments.
+- **Government** Couchbase can be used to deliver public services using a single platform that connect citizens to their munipalities and governments.

--**Healthcare** Couchbase is highly scaleable, high-performant and reliable, which is crucial in this field.
+- **Healthcare** Couchbase is highly scaleable, high-performant and reliable, which is crucial in this field.

--**High Tech** Couchbase can be used to build highly engaging, reponsive and scalable AI-powered applications.
+- **High Tech** Couchbase can be used to build highly engaging, reponsive and scalable AI-powered applications.

--**Manufacturing & Logistics** Couchbase ensures that field employees get a reliable application that operates fast from anywhere, regardless of the network connectivity.
+- **Manufacturing & Logistics** Couchbase ensures that field employees get a reliable application that operates fast from anywhere, regardless of the network connectivity.

 ## Strengths and Weaknesses